XHiddenProjects/AsonetCMS/docs/1.0.0/en-us/creating_plugins.md

         # content
      }
      ```
-    3. Inside the class you would want to return the plugin name type this
+    3. Inside the class you would want to return the plugin name; type this
        ```php

         public function __construct()